gelisam/hawk/README.md

 root
 ```

-The `-d` option tells Hawk to use `:` as word delimiters and `-m head` will
+The `-d` option tells Hawk to use `:` as word delimiters, causing the first line to be interpreted as `["root", "x", "0", "0", "root", "/root", "/bin/bash"]`.
-map [head](http://hackage.haskell.org/package/base-4.6.0.1/docs/Data-List.html#v:head) over each line extracting the user.
-The same result can be achieved
+The `-m` tells Hawk to map a function over each line of the input.
+In this case, this means to extract the first word of each line, which happens to be the username.

-using awk:
+We could of course have achieved identical results by using awk instead of Hawk:

 ```bash
 > cat /etc/passwd | awk -F: '{print $1}'